seanmichael07/moviepicker/README.md

 # moviepicker

-Fun little project to enter your fav movies and automatically select one to watch
+Fun little project to enter your fav movies and automatically select one to watch.

+Should hopefully make selecting movies with your partner easier 😂